 Unbuilt: The Minnesota Point Tunnel & Twin Ports Subways

-Imagine a Duluth where instead of an Aerial Lift Bridge.
-Instead of the bridge, in its place is a four-lane brick tunnel which connects Minnesota Point to Canal Park.
-Instead of the lazy residential strip with sandy beaches and park, the tunnel under the canal connected the railyards of Rice’s Point to twenty linear miles of dock space that connected with a long sting of warehouses, manufacturing concerns, and shipping terminals.
+Imagine a Duluth where instead of an Aerial Lift Bridge, in its place is a four-lane brick tunnel which connects Minnesota Point to Canal Park.
+Instead of the lazy residential strip with sandy beaches and park, the tunnel under the canal connected the railyards of Rice’s Point to twenty linear miles of dock space that connected with a long string of warehouses, manufacturing concerns, and shipping terminals.
 This was a dream for Duluth in the days before we bridged the canal.

 The Minnesota Point Tunnel

 After the city had dredged a canal to make an island of Minnesota Point, there became the immediate problem of bringing goods and people to the other side.
 While ferryboats immediately filled this need, citizens of the Zenith City knew there had to be a long term solution.
 Two competing methodologies were put forth: Duluth could bridge the gap, or tunnel under it.
 And, be it bridge or tunnel, the pathway across the canal would include a pedestrian lane, a lane for horses-and-wagon teams, and two lines of heavy gauge rail that would facilitate the industrialization of Minnesota Point, making Duluth the largest port on the planet—inland or otherwise.
 They expected the population of Park Point to grow to 10,000.